TFlatters27/TFlatters27/README.md

 <br>

 ### 👨‍💻 &nbsp; About me :
-Hi I'm Tom Flattery!
+Hi, I'm Tom Flattery!
 I'm currently studying Computer Science with Artificial Intelligence with a Year in Industry at Nottingham University
 <br>
 - 🔭 I’m currently working on my projects
 - 🌱 I’m currently learning C++